Level of Study

-- have basic insight into the structures of the English language, and on central analytic terms in syntax and morphology.
+- has basic insight into the structures of the English language, and is familiar with n central concepts and terminology in the study of syntax and morphology.

-- be able to use this knowledge to analyze linguistic material
+- is able to use this knowledge to analyse linguistic material

-- has enough competence to expand his or her knowledge, for example through further studies in English linguistics
+- have sufficient competence to be able to expand their knowledge, for example through further studies in English linguistics

-- can express himself or herself in correct academic English
+- can express themselves in correct academic English

 Required Previous Knowledge